 About Technical Committees (TC)

 IEC TCs and SCs produce and ensure the maintenance of IEC International Standards.
-With some 177 TCs and SCs operating today, there are 13 000 experts involved in the IEC’s standardization work.
+With some 178 TCs and SCs and more than 20 000 experts involved in the IEC’s standardization work.
 The large majority have an industrial background, while others are from test and research laboratories, government offices, academic institutions or consumer groups.

 Last year’s participants said: